nazhahmir/sonics/README.md

 ## Training

-Choose any of the config from `config` folder and run the follwoing
+Choose any of the config from `config` folder and run the following

 ```
 python train.py --config ./configs/convnext-5s.yaml